maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 virtual Answer ReturnClause();       // if Body == void
 ```

-If a handled computation gives a result without invoking an operation, `ReturnClause` specifies the overall answer of the handler.
+If a handled computation gives a result without invoking a command, `ReturnClause` specifies the overall answer of the handler.

 - `Body b` - the value that is the result of the handled computation.